AP Investigation: Bungling by UN agency hurt Ebola response

 Sep.
 21, 2015

-Experts say the bungling ultimately cost lives across West Africa.
+Experts say the fumbling cost lives across West Africa.

 "There's no question that a better and earlier response from WHO could have resulted in thousands and thousands of fewer deaths than we saw," said Dr. Irwin Redlener, director of the National Center for Disaster Preparedness at Columbia University in New York.